Synonyms and other taxonomic changes

 viridis - USA, Canada

-Larger species near water, especially along the shores of rivers and streams.
-Smaller species in fields and meadows.
+The larger species are often found near water, especially along the shores of rivers and streams.
+Smaller species are often found in fields and meadows.

 These spiders spin circular (orb) webs, mostly in the horizontal plane, often just inches above the surface of water where they can intercept emerging insects like midges, mayflies, and stoneflies.